mathewlewallen/awesome-free-tools/contributing.md

 ## Updating your Pull Request

-Sometimes, a maintainer of an awesome list will ask you to edit your Pull Request before it is included.
-This is normally due to spelling errors or because your PR didn't match the awesome-* list guidelines.
+Sometimes, a maintainer might ask you to edit your Pull Request before it is included.
+This is normally due to spelling errors or because your PR didn't match the guidelines stated here.

 [Here](https://github.com/RichardLitt/knowledge/blob/master/github/amending-a-commit-guide.md) is a write up on how to change a Pull Request and the different ways you can do that.